-Bleeding your brakes is made far easier when using a bleeder kit and is a one man job too.
+Bleeding your brakes is far easier when using a bleeder kit because it make it a one man job too.
 Rather than having one person hold the brake pedal down and the other unscrewing the bleed valve, you can simply use the kit to prevent any air bubbles.

 Investing into the best kit you can get your hands on will transform the way you bleed your brakes.
 To help you make an informed buying decision, we have produced the below guide regarding brake bleeder kits.